modirshanechi/Psych-201/README.md

 If you want to contribute an experiment, please make a pull request.
 To do so, first create a new folder with a meaningful name.
 This folder should contain:

-* a README.md file with a paper reference and a like to the original data.
+* a README.md file with a paper reference and a link to the original data.
-* prompts.jsonl file where each line corresponds to one participant.
+* a prompts.jsonl file where each line corresponds to one participant.
 Each line should have the following three fields:
     - "text": Natural language transcription of the experiment.
     - "experiment": Identifier for the experiment.
     - "participant": Identifier for the participant.